EivindArvesen/react-workshop/exercise-3/README.md

 There's a few things going on here:

 - We added some class names which we haven't defined yet.
 We'll use the [BEM](http://getbem.com/naming/) naming convention for SASS classes here.
 We won't cover BEM in detail, but feel free to read up on it - it'll take you 3 minutes.
 - We used a fancy syntax to write text to the screen.
-The backticks-dollar-curly thing is the (relative) new JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) feature.
+The backticks-dollar-curly thing is the (relatively) new JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) feature.
 We wrap it in another set of curly brackets because this is plain JavaScript and not JSX and as discussed in exercise 2, we use curly brackets inside JSX evertime we want to write JavaScript inline.

 :pencil2: To finish of the Summary component for now, we need to add prop type validation to our props: